fbpx

 • A student suffers inordinate stress over school work and exams, fearing that less than optimal grades will tank their future.

-• A student loves to write but constantly throws their writing out in frustration or refuses to let anyone see it because they are embarrassed by it.
+• A student loves to write but constantly throw their writing out in frustration or refuse to let anyone see it because they are embarrassed by it.

 • A boy suffers crippling anxiety when thinking about college plans, career choices, or anything to do with the future.